 For Services from Private Companies

-Private companies, like those offering travel bookings, shopping, or other commercial services, generally cannot force you to provide your Aadhaar number.
+Private companies, like those offering travel bookings, shopping, or other commercial services, generally cannot compel you to provide your Aadhaar number.
 If they ask, you can politely refuse and offer other forms of identification.

-For Many Government Help Programmes
+For Many Government Assistance Programs

-Situations Where Your Aadhaar Might Still Be Needed
+Situations Where Your Aadhaar is Generally Required

 Despite the optional uses, there are still important situations where providing your Aadhaar is generally required by law.